Nobel Prize Dialogue

-Nobel Prize Dialogue is an open, cross-disciplinary meeting bringing together a unique constellation of Nobel Laureates, world-leading scientists, policy makers and thought leaders to discuss global issues that affect us all.
+The Nobel Prize Dialogue is an open, cross-disciplinary meeting bringing together a unique constellation of Nobel Prize laureates, world-leading scientists, policy makers and thought leaders to discuss global issues that affect us all.

 A forum for scientists and non-scientists alike, the meeting aims to deepen the dialogue between the scientific community and the rest of society.
 The Nobel Prize Dialogue is free to attend and accessible to a worldwide audience online.
 The conference is inspired by the Nobel Week Dialogue, which has been taking place in Sweden since 2012 on the day before the Nobel Prize award ceremony.